oracle-livelabs/goldengate/goldengate-microservices23ai-modern/prepare-consoles/prepare-consoles.md

 ### About Checkpoint table and Trandata

 A Checkpoint table is created in the target database to provide fault tolerance for the Replicat process.
 Trandata enables the unconditional logging of primary keys and the conditional supplemental logging of all unique and foreign keys for the specified table.
 Adding Trandata is required for the source database.

+### About the Heartbeat tables

+Heartbeat tables are used to monitor lag throughout the data replication cycle.
+Automatic heartbeats are sent by each source database, which update records in both the heartbeat seed table and the heartbeat table, and constructing a heartbeat history record.

 ### Objectives